Pradeep-texas-tiger/My-code/README.md

 # My-code
-this is my first git repository
+This is my first git repository
+Author -Pradeep Baral